KirsApps/de_log/README.md

 log.trace('trace');
 ```

+This package contains the LogRecord class that you can use as the record.
+This class has parameters for the log function from the dart:developer package.

 ## Handlers

 Handlers need to perform actions on received records, for example, print, store, send them through a network, etc.